 Declared Value does not mean full price

-Regardless of the declared value of the shipment, FedEx’s liability for loss or damage will not exceed the repair cost, depreciated value or replacement cost, whichever is less.
+Regardless of the shipment’s declared value, FedEx’s liability for loss or damage will not exceed the repair cost, depreciated value, or replacement cost, whichever is less.
 FedEx will pay out the smallest amount, even if that means more work for you.

 Deadline for Claims

 - Express – FedEx must receive notice of a claim due to damage, delay, or shortage within 21 calendar days after delivery of the shipment.